 The French commissaries, elated at the most unexpected result of their attack on the 26th, resolved upon another advance on the 29th, to invest Charleroi.
-Marceau, in consequence, directed Dubesme to attack Marchienne, the wall of which was créneléed, and defended by artillery ; nevertheless, the French brought their guns to bear so as to ruin these defences, and were thus enabled to reach the bridge over the Sambre.
-Dubesme crossed the river, immediately followed by Fromentin, and Marceau took up a position at Gosselies; so that on the 30th they were enabled completely to invest Charleroi.
-Mayer was entrusted with the siege of the place; Muller and Despennx were left to guard the passage of the Sambre against the Exercised and the passage of the Sambre against the Exercised Restring and a Maubeuge, Ferrand, with his garrison, kept watch against all opposition by way of Landrecy and the forest of Mormale.
+Marceau, in consequence, directed Dubesme to attack Marchienue, the wall of which was créneléed, and defended by artillery; nevertheless, the French brought their guns to bear so as to ruin these defences, and were thus enabled to reach the bridge over the Sambre.
+Duhesme crossed the river, immediately followed by Fromentin, and Marceau took up a position at Gosselies; so that on the 30th they were enabled completely to invest Charleroi.
+Mayer was entrusted with the siege of the place; Muller and Despeaux were left to guard the passage of the Sambre against the Rosertan advance from Thuin; and at Maubeuge, Ferrand, with his garrison, kept watch against all opposition by way of Landrecy and the forest of Mormale.

 The Emperor arrived on the 1st of June, with reinforcements, and the allied army, under the Prince of Orange, now comprised thirty-nine battalions and sixty-one squadrons, Dutch and Austrians, in all some 85,000 men, but he left 6000 or 7000 to guard the camp near Grandreng and Erquelinne.
-General Latour, with the right of the allied Army, was forthwith directed to make an attack on the French investing force on the Srd, from the side of Fordhies and Erontaine l'Evêque.
-Werneck was to attack the regulialian troops mear Gosselies, and Wartensleben at Ransant, with Quasdanowich on the side of Fleurus.
+General Latour, with the right of the allied army, was forthwith directed to make an attack on the French investing force on the 3rd, from the side of Forthies and Fontaine l'Evêque.
+Werneck was to attack the republican troops mear Gosselies, and Wartensleben at Ransant, with Quasdanowich on the side of Fleurus.
 Vézu, with a single brigade, was at once overwhelmed by these two last divisions.
 Fromentin, at the same time, finding his left flank uncovered, and outflanked on the other side by Werneck, fell back in the greatest haste, and seeking the protection of the wood of Monceaux, was enabled to get across the Sambre at Landely.
 Mayer, to whom had been entrusted the siege of Charleroi, and who had taken post near Dampremy, was assailed by the columns in pursuit of Fromentin and by a sally from the garrison, which obliged him to raise the siege and get away as fast as he could across the river.
-Marceau, on the advance of Latour. found himself obliged to march, without loss of time, to Marchienne, where he, fortunately, still preserved the bridge, and (happily for the French, who were altogether in evil case, and had lost at least 2000 men in the attack) General Jourdain arrived the next morning at Chatellet, with the army of the Moselle, consisting of 40,000 men. and took the command of the entire force, now called the army of the Sambre and Meuse.
+Marceau, on the advance of Latour. found himself obliged to march, without loss of time, to Marchienne. where he, fortunately, still preserved the bridge, and (happily for the French, who were altogether in evil case, and had lost at least 2000 men in the attack) General Jourdain arrived the next morning at Chatellet, with the army of the Moselle, consisting of 40,000 men. and took the command of the entire force, now called the army of the Sambre and Mense.